MuxammilSidd/FAST-KHI-Semester-1/README.md

 ---

 ### 📌 Functional English:
+Previously known as <i>English Composition & Comprehension (ECC)</i> and perhaps the least liked course by students of first semester at FAST.
+The dislike mainly comes from the tiresome assignment deadlines and projects.
+Adequate seriousness during lectures and active participation is enough to get you a decent grade.
+Sometimes, the theory and lab curriculums follow different directions when they should have been supporting each other.
+Either way, it is an under-appreciated break from other demanding subjects such as PF, CAL and AP.
+An important time to build up confidence and groom up skills that'll be beneficial for the future!

 🔗 Resources:
 - [FE/ECC Wondar.site](https://www.wondar.site/subject/english-comprehension-and-composition-eng-comp) - Vast pool of FAST NU resources.
 Note: All content is from LHR Campus.